 Step 2: Use the “Four-Box Method”

-Using the Four-Box Method can also help you involve family members.
-Assign each person their own set of boxes to tackle their spaces, such as bedrooms or personal belongings.
-This makes the process faster and ensures everyone has a say in what stays or goes.
+This method can also be used to involve other members of your family.
+Give each person their own set of boxes to sort through their belongings.
+This will speed up the process and ensure everyone has a say in what stays and what goes.

 Step 3: Declutter by Category

-For example, gather all your clothes from closets, drawers, and laundry piles.
-Lay them out and sort through them.
-Ask yourself, “Do I love this?
+For example, gather all of your clothing items from your closets, dressers, and even from laundry piles on the floor.
+Lay everything out on your bed or the floor and sort through them.
+Ask yourself, “Do I love this item?
 Do I wear this often?”
-If the answer is no, consider donating it.
+If the answer is no, then you should consider donating it.

 Step 4: Create a “Maybe” Box